Visit to the Book Arts Lab with the "Fictions of Childhood" class, Spring '14. Warm thanks to Rebecca Darling for allowing me to use her photos.

 At Bryn Mawr College, I taught an intensive beginner class, an Introduction to Literary and Cultural Analysis course, and a class on French Cinema called "Intouchables?
 Misfits and Outsiders in French Cinema" (see syllabus).
 I also taught a class on childhood in XXth-century French and Francophone Literature and films (see syllabus here).

-At Gettysburg College two years ago, I taught classes that ranged from Basic French to intermediate and advanced levels (students evaluations for all of my Fall 2011 classes are available on this website).
+At Gettysburg College three years ago, I taught classes that ranged from Basic French to intermediate and advanced levels (students evaluations for all of my Fall 2011 classes are available on this website).
 I also taught a Practice in communication class which focused on French Cinema, as well as my French National Heroes course, which looks at the emergence of national heroes in France in the XIXth and XXth centuries (see syllabus and course description).
 I had taught this class at Brown as an advanced language class, and modified the syllabus in order for it to fit Gettysburg College's requirements for literature and culture classes.
 Since this position was the first opportunity for me to create my syllabi for intermediate and beginners classes, I designed two semester-long creative projects for both levels.
 My Basic French students designed several pages of a "roman-photo" throughout the semester (see photo here), and with their permission I have posted a few of their comics on this website.
 For the intermediate level students, I created a "Blog" activity that was also ongoing throughout the semester, and that allowed students to both create and develop their own blog and to look at and respond to others'.
 Both projects are described in the Sample assignment section of this website.

 I like to consider my research as a ground in which new teaching interests are bound to grow; I find that the reverse is also true, and that class discussions and students' remarks have often made me look at my research in a new way.